OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Start Quantum GIS from the Desktop GIS menu and choose ``Add PostGIS layers`` from the layer menu.
 The parameters for connecting to the OpenStreetMap data in PostGIS is already defined in the Connections drop-down menu.
 You can define new server connections here, and store the settings for easy recall.
-Clic on Connections drop down menu and choose Natural Earth.
+Click on Connections drop down menu and choose Natural Earth.
 Hit ``Edit`` if you want to see what those parameters are for Natural Earth, or just hit ``Connect`` to continue:

 .. image:: ../../images/screenshots/1024x768/postgis_addlayers.png